redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/04/README.md

 | `$y` | Pointer Y position on Mandelbrot Set | Always zero when plotting the Mandelbrot Set
 | `$max_iters` | Iteration limit |

+If you have read [§8](Introduction%20to%20WebAssembly%20Text/08/README.md) on Loops from the blog series [Introduction to WebAssembly Text](Introduction%20to%20WebAssembly%20Text/README.md), then you will remember that the idiomatic way to write a loop in WebAssembly Text is to assume that the loop will finish then test for continuation, rather than assuming the loop will repeat, then testing for termination.

+This coding style is used here.

 ```wat
 ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -